 What’s more, meat and vegetables don’t need to be mutually exclusive, so why does a standard fry up have to be exempt from any green sides?
 Ordering a veggie full English guarantees a fresh array of healthy add-ons, from smashed avo with a sprinkling of chilli flakes, to wilted spinach and crispy kale alongside some olive-oil drizzled, roasted vine tomatoes.

 My most recent fry up experience at The Garrison on Bermondsey Street involved melt-in-the-mouth halloumi, a chunky portobello mushroom, crispy kale, spring onion, roasted tomatoes and a perfectly poached egg, all alongside two slices of sourdough toast – delicious!
 For another full veggie experience try Brother Marcus, whose ‘Veggie Marcus’ heroes halloumi with a variety of sides, and the thoughtful addition of homemade baked beans.

-So whether you’re ready to transition this January, or just fancy dipping your toe into this brave new world of fry ups, take a trip to the veggie side this January.
+So whether you’re ready to transition, or just fancy dipping your toe into this brave new world of fry ups, take a trip to the veggie side this January.